basvanwesting/genetic-algorithm/README.md

 Find the flamegraph in: `./target/criterion/profile_evolve_binary/profile/flamegraph.svg`

 ## TODO
+* MassExtinction and MassGenenis don't recover the population size if parents arent kept during crossover.
+  Maybe keep a percentage of the parents in crossover

 ## MAYBE
 * Target cardinality range for Mutate Dynamic to avoid constant switching